 Perhaps the most common induction method is to administer a drug called oxytocin.
 This drug, more commonly referenced by the brand name Pitocin, is administered through IV and acts as a synthetic version of the hormone a woman’s body produces on its own during the onset of spontaneous labor.
 The amount of the drug can be adjusted until the optimum level is found to jump start contractions and force labor to begin.

 Some surrogates and intended parents choose to try to stimulate labor through more natural home methods before choosing a medical intervention method.
-Common practices include nipple stimulation, consumption of Castor Oil, or sexual intercourse.
-None of these methods have been found scientifically effective.
+Common practices include nipple stimulation, consumption of castor oil, or sexual intercourse.
+None of these methods have been found to be scientifically effective.

 Induction of labor is generally a safe practice.
-In most cases, a doctor will only proceed with an induction if he/she believes that the risks of remaining pregnant outweigh the risks associated with an induction.
+In most cases, a doctor will only proceed with an induction if they believe that the risks of remaining pregnant outweigh the risks associated with an induction.
 Even so, you should always ask your doctor about potential risks before moving forward with any induction process.

 Who Shouldn’t Induce

 Understand that there are instances in which no induction should be attempted due to increased risks.
 A diagnosis of placenta previa, a baby in breech or transverse position, multiples, and presence of genital herpes are occasions in which an induction is not recommended.
 Your doctor will know your individual medical needs and will be able to make the best recommendation on induction and safe methods.

 If you have any questions or would like to learn more about Growing Generations click here.